 - Precise finish gauging and body measurement capabilities utilizing high resolution, USB 3 camera technology, optimized lensing and telecentric optics with 360º imaging

-- Performance to ISBT, ASTM and equivalent international standards
+- Performance to exceed all relevant international standards

 - Industry 4.0 communication protocols